oracle/rwloadsim/docs/ERRORLIST.md

 You are on your own!
 This may be reasonable if you understand the source code.

-### RWL-150 warning: "only directives allowed in startup file"
+### RWL-150 warning: "only directives allowed in %s"
-The startup file such as ~/.rwloadsim.rwl may only contain directives.
+The startup file such as ~/.rwloadsim.rwl and the RWLOADSIMINIT environment variable may only contain directives.

 ### RWL-151 warning: "directive '%s' is only available in startup file"
 The directive can only be used in a startup file such as ~/.rwloadsim.rwl.